thunderbird/webext-docs/windows.rst

 .. api-member::
    :name: :permission:`tabs`

-   Grant host permission to all active and inactive tabs, allowing to read <var>title</var>, <var>url</var> and <var>favIconUrl</var> properties, or to inject content scripts.
+   Grant host permission to all active and inactive tabs, allowing to read :value:`title`, :value:`url` and :value:`favIconUrl` properties, or to inject content scripts.

-Request permissions only when needed.
-Unnecessary requests may result in rejection during ATN review.

 .. rst-class:: api-main-section